Class Size, School Concurrency, Level of Service

 In 2008 the State Plant Survey process looked at how much total capacity existed in the District against State projected enrollment.
 The State found that there were approximately 34,000 total seats available throughout the District to meet current and future enrollment needs.
 As a result, the State will not fund any new school or classroom additions that were not already under Total Project Management (TPM) contract.
 For school boundaries, it means schools must meet period-by-period class size reduction and school concurrency level of service (LOS) with space available throughout the District.
 In some cases, available space may not be adjacent to the school needing immediate relief which could result in a domino of school boundary changes.

 School Concurrency compounds space utilization.
 School concurrency requires school enrollment to be concurrent with future planned residential growth.
 By 2008 an interlocal agreement was adopted by the School Board, County, and each municipality so that each school must have a plan where enrollment is no more than the Level of Service (LOS) defined as 100% of a boundared school's gross FISH capacity or 110% of a school's permanent FISH capacity, whichever is greater.
-In 2019 the LOS will revert to 110% of permanent FISH capacity at each school.

 Class Size Reduction (CSR) requires all core classes to have no more than 18 students per classroom for grades prekindergarten through 3, 22 students per classroom for grades 4 through 8, and 25 students per classroom for grades 9 through 12.
 Since 2004 Broward Public School Enrollment has declined.
 This means most schools now have space within their school facility to meet class size requirements.
 An overcrowded school may meet the class size mandate through the targeted use of teachers and focused scheduling efforts.
 The CSR mandate not being met in a school by these strategies may require a boundary change to be able to meet the CSR mandate.